The SEO landscape looks a lot different today than it did ten years ago.

 You can actually find out the specific keywords other sites use.
 Then you can use those keywords for your own benefit.

-This table tells you which keywords your competitors are using, how popular those keywords are, and how much organic and paid traffic is coming in from those keywords.
+The data tells you which keywords your competitors are using, how popular those keywords are, and how much organic traffic is coming in from those keywords.

-Best of all, you can download this information for later use by clicking the Download icon in the upper-right corner of the table.
+Best of all, you can download this information for later use by clicking “Export to CSV” after the results.

 I absolutely love this tool.
 It lets you take a peek at your rivals’ strategies and tells you how well their keywords are doing.